jaredmullane/cursor-slime/README.md

 ## Technologies Used

-- Three.js for 3D graphics
+- Three.js for 3D graphics and physics
 - Vite for development and building
 - Modern JavaScript (ES6+)
 - CSS3 for styling and animations

+## Contributing

+Feel free to submit issues and enhancement requests!

 ## License